Prostitution in Iran: Nikah mut'ah or Sigheh

+Healthcare

 On 15 July 2016, Ali Akbar Sayyari, the healthcare affairs' Deputy Minister of the Ministry of Health and Medical Education of Iran, informed the public about improving and/or establishing (depending on the area and place in the country) 'drop-in centers' and 'voluntary counseling and testing' centers for the female sex workers.
 These centers provide disease prevention tools and examine the sex workers for STDs.
 They also provide counselling.